Scheduled MonumentsWalesCraig-Gwrtheyrn

 What is Craig-Gwrtheyrn?

-Craig-Gwrtheyrn is a prehistoric hillfort situated in Carmarthenshire, Wales.
+Craig-Gwrtheyrn is a prehistoric hillfort located in Carmarthenshire, Wales, situated on elevated terrain that commands views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM023.

 What period does Craig-Gwrtheyrn date from?

 Craig-Gwrtheyrn dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Craig-Gwrtheyrn?